Themaister/parallel-rdp/README.md

 - Certain extreme edge cases in TMEM upload
 - ... possibly other features

-The VI is essentially complete, but the missing piece is currently interlacing.
-Games which use interlacing work, but might look a bit weird.
+The VI is essentially complete.
+A fancy deinterlacer might be useful to add since we have plenty of GPU cycles to spare in the graphics queue.

-Otherwise, the VI filtering is always turned on if game requests it.
+The VI filtering is always turned on if game requests it.
 Some work to make VI output more configurable could be considered.

 ## Vulkan driver requirements